toon-format/toon-python/PR_DESCRIPTION.md

 This PR establishes the official Python implementation of the TOON (Token-Oriented Object Notation) format.
 TOON is a compact, human-readable serialization format designed for passing structured data to Large Language Models with 30-60% token reduction compared to JSON.

-This release migrates the complete implementation from the pytoon repository, adds comprehensive CI/CD infrastructure, and establishes the package as `python-toon` on PyPI.
+This release migrates the complete implementation from the pytoon repository, adds comprehensive CI/CD infrastructure, and establishes the package as `toon_format` on PyPI.

 ## Type of Change